pwc-code-generator/silverb-template-engine/readme.md

 We have a simple SilverB Syntax Highlighter for VSCode [here](https://github.com/TiagoSilvaPereira/silverb_syntax_vscode).
 If you want, you can create a syntax highlighter for your preferred editor and add on this Readme.

+The syntax highlighter will work on files with **.silverb** extension.

 ## License
 MIT